 When you’ve created your statement, it should look something like this:

-“For [target audience], my brand is the only one in the [bring in the category of competition] that does [what sets you apart] because of [proof].”
+“For [target audience], my brand is the only one in the [bring in the category of competition or industry] that does [what sets you apart] because of [proof].”

 We keep talking about how it’s important to communicate your brand to your customers, but how do you actually go about doing that?